deliveryhero/grafyaml/doc/source/grafana-dashboard.rst

 OPTIONS
 =======

--h, --help          Show the help.
---config-dir DIR    Path to a config directory to pull \*.conf files from.
-This
-                    file set is sorted, so as to provide a predictable parse order if individual options are over-ridden.
-The set is parsed after the file(s) specified via previous --config-file, arguments hence over-ridden options in the directory take precedence.
---config-file PATH  Path to a config file to use.
-Multiple config files can be
+-h, --help            Show this help message and exit --config-file CONFIG  Path to a config file to use.
+The default files used
-                    specified, with values in later files taking precedence.
-The default files used are: None.
+                      is: /etc/grafyaml/grafyaml.conf
---debug             Print debugging output(set logging level to DEBUG instead
+--debug               Print debugging output (set logging level to DEBUG
-                    of default INFO level).
---nodebug           The inverse of --debug.
---version           Show program's version number and exit.
+                      instead of default INFO level) --version             Show program's version number and exit

 COMMANDS
 ========